LooksRare/contracts-aggregator/README.md

 ### Architecture

-- `LooksRareAggregator` is the entrypoint for a batch transaction.
+- `LooksRareAggregator` is the entrypoint for a batch transaction with orders paid only in ETH.
 Clients should submit a list of trade data for different marketplaces to the aggregator.

+- `ERC20EnabledLooksRareAggregator` is the entrypoint for a batch transaction with orders paid in ERC-20 tokens.
+Clients should submit a list of trade data for different marketplaces to the aggregator.
+The purpose of this aggregator is to prevent malicious proxies from stealing client funds since ERC-20 approvals are not given to `LooksRareAggregator`.

 - The `proxies` folder contains the proxy contracts for each marketplace.
 All proxies should be named in the format of `${Marketplace}Proxy` and inherit from the interface `IProxy`.